SchulzLab/SOS/README.md

 **kmer**: kmer size to be used for read normalization, transcript assembly and quantification.
 We suggest a kmer size equivalent to 1/3rd of the read length.

+**normalization**: true/false.
+Indicates whether ORNA should be run on the datasets.
+We suggest to include normalization step for large datasets(>200M reads)

 **Read specific parameters**

 **type**: "single" or "paired"

 **interleaved**: true/false.
-Some assemblers do not accept paired files which are interleaved.
-Hence, an interleaved read file would be seperated into two individual files representing the pairs.
+This parameter is required if the input data is paired-end.
+Some assemblers do not accept interleaved paired-end files.
+Hence, an such files would be seperated into two individual files representing the pairs.

-**readlength**: The length of the reads.
+**readlength**: Length of the reads.
 If reads have different sizes then please provided the length of the longest read in the dataset

-**ins-length**: insert size for paired end data
+**ins-length**: Insert size for paired end data

+**seecer specific parameters**

+**seecertmp**: Temporary folder to store intermediate files generated from SEECER.
+The folder would be deleted after the completion of the error correction step.

+**jellyfish**: Absolute path to the jellyfish library.
+SEECER uses jellyfish to count kmers and build a consensus sequence.

+**binfolder**: Absolute path to seecer bin folder

+**seecerkmer**: kmer size to be used for error correction.

+**ORNA parameters**

+**ornabase**: The base of the log function which is to be used by ORNA for calculating the threshold for each kmer in the dataset.
+Refer to the manual of ORNA for more details.
+For optimal results we suggest a value of 1.7

+**KREATION parameters**

+**kstep**: kmer increment size to be used by KREATION.
+For instance, if the kstep=2 and the value of kmer=17, then assemblies would be generated for k=17,19,21... till an optimal assembly is reached.
+For more details refer to KREATION manual.

+**kthreshold**: d_score threshold to be used by KREATION.
+For more details, refer to KREATION manual.

+**kpname**: Name of the assembler to be used.
+Please note that the name should match the assembler executable file.

+**kpadditonal**: Additional assembler parameters to be used.
+This can vary depending upon the assembler used.

+**salmon parameters**

+**libtype**: Type of the sequencing library from which the reads originate.
+For more details, please refer to salmon manual.

 ## Usage
 The pipeline can be run using the following command from the SOS folder: